 Click the button top right labelled ‘Month’ to change how the calendar is presented.
 There are two possible views, with ‘Month’ being the default and ‘Agenda’ (aka list) being the alternative.

-As a default, the current month is shown.
-Click the preceding/following months top left to move backward/forward one month, or the preceding/following years to move backward/forward one year.
+In the month view, click the preceding/following months top left or bottom left to move backward/forward one month (or the preceding/following years to move backward/forward one year).

 The calendar is searchable by: